 The Cruse family, who own Château d’Issan, still live in the house so it’s not possible to see the inside of the château itself.
 But the tour takes you from the moat on a tour of the grounds as you hear the tales of the estate that stretch back to it’s claim to fame as the Bordeaux wine served at the wedding of Eleanor of Aquitaine to the future king of England, Henri Plantagenet on May 18, 1152.
 If you’re visiting during the summer months, you’ll be lucky to admire the art exhibition by a solo artist that the château hosts each summer in the historic cellar.
 The visit ends with a tasting of two wines: a vintage of the 1855 Grand Cru Classé and a vintage of the château’s second wine.

 Don’t mistake that to mean that Margaux and Sauternes aren’t stunning, because they are.
 But in Margaux and Sauternes it’s the wine castles that take center stage.
 Saint-Émilion is just different as the medieval village is worth a full day of exploring all on its own.
+Really, you can easily spend 3 days in Saint-Émilion with all there is to do there.

 You can easily get from Bordeaux to St. Émilion via train in just 30 minutes, then either rent a tuk-tuk or a bicycle to get around to one of the many nearby châteaux.
 If you prefer to rent a car, Saint-Émilion is an easy 45-minute drive from Bordeaux and there is various metered parking outside the fortified village.
 The village itself is best explored on foot or on a tuk-tuk tour, since the old cobbled lanes are steep and uneven.